When the Seasons Change, So Do We: Coping With Divorce During the Holidays

 You Don’t Have to Do This Alone

-When the seasons change, so can we.
+And remember, when the seasons change, so can we.
 And this time, you get to change on your terms.